hirorohi03/ScribeNEO/README.md

+> [!IMPORTANT]
+> **ScribeNEO** was originally developed by **[SiliconeShojo](https://github.com/SiliconeShojo)**.
+>
+> The original GitHub repository was deleted by SiliconeShojo.
+This repository was restored from a local clone of the original repository to preserve the project and keep it available for continued use.
+>
+> This is a restoration of the original repository and is not a claim of original authorship.
+The original Git history and MIT License have been preserved.
+>
+> The restored repository contains the original history up to commit `9b281e5` (`Fix compatibility issue with WD14-Tagger.
+Fixes #6`).
+Any changes made after the restoration will be clearly reflected in the commit history.

 # 🖋️ ScribeNEO

 A prompt engineering extension for Stable Diffusion Forge Neo.
 Enhance text prompts with AI, interrogate images with vision models, and manage custom personas — all from a single dashboard.